MohosinMiah/Blog-Application-using-Spring-Boot/README.md

 - Spring Security
 - Spring Data JPA
 - MySQL (or any other database of your choice)
-- Thymeleaf (or any other templating engine of your choice for frontend rendering)
 - JSON Web Tokens (JWT) for authentication
-- HTML, CSS, JavaScript for frontend

 ## Installation